mbabynames search ✿

 West August

-West ("noble and strong") with August ("great, magnificent").
+West ("from the west") with August ("great, magnificent").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer August (2 syllables) builds on the shorter West, giving the name forward momentum.

 West Beckett

-West means "noble and strong".
+West means "from the west".
 Beckett means "bee cottage".
-The pairing gives the name a layered quality: noble and strong on one side, bee cottage on the other.
+The pairing gives the name a layered quality: from the west on one side, bee cottage on the other.
 West is 1 syllable.
 Beckett at 2 adds length and rhythm.

 Bold contrast